FearDread/guerrilla_ui/README.md

 });
 ```

-<GUI> lets you easily write your own jQuery plugins and attach them to the jQuery namespace easily with the `fn` method.
+Guerrilla UI lets you easily write your own jQuery plugins and attach them to the jQuery namespace easily with the `fn` method.

 ```javascript
 $.GUI().create("jQueryPlugin", function(gui) {